hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

 APIs for your objects, allowing to use them smoothly both within doctests and within the Python shell.

+Be aware of the usage of `Pylint`_ in our `Travis CI`_ continuous integration workflow.  `Pylint`_ is a style checker that recognises missing documentation sections, repeated or inconsistent method definitions, and much more.
+The `pylintrc`_ file configures the general behaviour and strictness of `Pylint`_.
+You are allowed to disable some checks locally in case you provide a good explanation.
+At best, simply at a link to a related issue explaining why `Pylint`_ is wrong in your particular code section, using the following pattern:

+>>> # pylint: disable=abstract-method
+>>> # due to pylint issue https://github.com/PyCQA/pylint/issues/179

 This section describes some specific conventions for the development of *HydPy* but is no guidance on how to write good source code in general.
 If you have little experience in programming, first make sure to learn